OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 Just like the other Steps above (i.e., "Lessons" in the Osoyoo manual) there is demo software that will work with the Wi-Fi shield in your robotic car.

--The link shown in the manual works fine -- you will download a folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
+- The link shown in the manual works fine -- you will download a folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
 The manual also shows you what some of the Arduino IDE screens will look like.

--Unlike the other lessons, in this lesson there is a lesson5a and a lesson5b software demos.
+- Unlike the other lessons, in this lesson there is a lesson5a and a lesson5b software demos.
 In the lesson5a demo the Wi-Fi board on the robot car becomes the Wi-Fi access point ("hotspot" is the term used by the Osoyoo manual) and your cellphone (aghhhh.... let's hope Osoyoo created a valid app for Android this time :) becomes the client.
 In the lesson5b demo the Wi-Fi board on the robot car becomes a node (i.e., a client) in the LAN where the robot car is operating -- we will specify the LAN's router's Wi-Fi SSID and password to the robot car, but still end up using the cellphone app to control the car (agghhh.... given what I wrote above let's hope Osoyoo created working apps for Android this time :)

--OK.... it is usually simpler for a device to become a hotspot (i.e., simpler from the software creation point of view; many new products on Kickstarter start-up innovation site, for example, just have their Internet-enabled device become a hotspot so they don't have to worry about logging into a LAN (which always becomes more complicated than it sounds due to security layers on some LANs).
+- OK.... it is usually simpler for a device to become a hotspot (i.e., simpler from the software creation point of view; many new products on Kickstarter start-up innovation site, for example, just have their Internet-enabled device become a hotspot so they don't have to worry about logging into a LAN (which always becomes more complicated than it sounds due to security layers on some LANs).
 Thus let's choose lesson5a software where the Wi-Fi car becomes the hotspot.

--(I would have chosen the option where I don't have to use a mobile phone app, but given that both 5a and 5b use an Osoyoo mobile phone app, let's go with lesson5a demo.)
+- (I would have chosen the option where I don't have to use a mobile phone app, but given that both 5a and 5b use an Osoyoo mobile phone app, let's go with lesson5a demo.)

--Ok... when you unzip folder m2-lesson5 folder, you will see the folder m2-lesson5a
+- Ok... when you unzip folder m2-lesson5 folder, you will see the folder m2-lesson5a

--Always virus scan files when you download them and when you extract them.
+- Always virus scan files when you download them and when you extract them.
 I virus scanned this folder -- it is fine according to NAV Feb 9, 2024 (of course, as would be expected).

--Then open the Arduino IDE exactly as described above in earlier Steps (or "lessons").
+- Then open the Arduino IDE exactly as described above in earlier Steps (or "lessons").
 As well, the manual shows several screens of the Arduino IDE.
 Make sure your Arduino IDE is configured exactly like before (i.e., correct Arduino board is specified).

--Click 'Open' and load in m2-lesson5a.ino
+- Click 'Open' and load in m2-lesson5a.ino

--Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
+- Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did above when we uploaded software to the car's Arduino board.
 (The power on your robot car should be turned off -- the cable will supply power to the Arduino board. )

--Now click the upload arrow (green arrow inside a circle at the top left corner).
+- Now click the upload arrow (green arrow inside a circle at the top left corner).

--The software in m2-lesson5a.ino will now be uploaded to the Arduino board in your robotic car.
+- The software in m2-lesson5a.ino will now be uploaded to the Arduino board in your robotic car.

 ![downloadlesson5a](downloadlesson5a.png)

--To make sure that the Wi-Fi board (mounted on the Arduino board) in your robot car is now acting as a hotspot, you need to open your Arduino "serial monitor" -- click Tools and then click Serial Monitor
+- To make sure that the Wi-Fi board (mounted on the Arduino board) in your robot car is now acting as a hotspot, you need to open your Arduino "serial monitor" -- click Tools and then click Serial Monitor

 ![choosemonitor](choosemonitor.png)

--This is the screenshot from my computer -- after a few seconds you will see that the Wi-Fi board is acting as a local access point (i.e., hotspot).
+- This is the screenshot from my computer -- after a few seconds you will see that the Wi-Fi board is acting as a local access point (i.e., hotspot).
 The IP address shown on my computer (i.e., on the Serial Monitor) is 192.168.4.1 with a message to browse to http://192.168.4.1 for access.

 ![serialmonitor](serialmonitor.png)